coffeeincodeout/crypto-data/README.md

 # Crypto Watch Data Pull

 This project pulls data from the crypto watch api and stores the data in a sql database.
-Currently Postresql and MySQL is suppported but a database class has been created to allow the ability to connect to different databases.
+Currently Postresql and MySQL is supported but a database class has been created to allow the ability to connect to different databases.

 # Exchanges